 History and etymology

-It was first described by Rokitansky in 1860 as “cystosarcoma adenoides uterinum” and was later defined by Von Recklinghausen in 1896 11.
+It was first described by Rokitansky in 1860 as “cystosarcoma adenoides uterinum”, and later defined by Von Recklinghausen in 1896 11.
 The modern definition of adenomyosis was thought to have been provided in 1972 by Bird et.al 13 .

 The differential depends on the macroscopic distribution of endometrial tissue.